Frequently asked questions for healthcare providers

 - What are the payment methods for claims and how can I change my payment method?

 - What is the Grant Use Policy?

-- What if the patient’s treatment is only once or twice a year?
+- What if my patient’s treatment is only once or twice a year?

 - Do I need to have a paid claim on file for the 120 days to start again?